Sdataanalyse/Sdataanalyse.github.io/index.md

 #### Changing criminal behavior in NYC due to COVID-19
 Upon a quick glance at the data, it is evident that New York City (NYC) experienced a significant overall decrease in the number of crime complaints and arrests for the ten most affected crime categories (Sex crimes, Drugs, Burglary, Larceny, Assault, Murder, Rape, Robbery, Prostitution, and Disorderly Conduct) during the first year of the COVID-19 pandemic.

-This trend aligns with the general pattern observed in cities worldwide, where crime initially dropped in the early weeks of the COVID-19 shutdown but began to rise afterward as residents grappled with the economic and health consequences of the pandemic (Bloomberg, 2022).
+This trend aligns with the general pattern observed in cities worldwide, where crime initially dropped in the early weeks of the COVID-19 shutdown but began to rise afterward as residents grappled with the economic and health consequences of the pandemic (Akinnibi & Wahid, 2022).

 In NYC, the number of crime complaints decreased by 11.3% (from 230,982 to 204,797), and arrests experienced an even more substantial decline of 32.2% (from 106,190 to 71,972) in 2020 compared to 2019 (see figure 1).
 Although the number of crime complaints started to increase in towards 2021, it remained below the pre-pandemic level.